microsoft/QuantumKatas/README.md

 ## Running the Katas and tutorials as Jupyter Notebooks <a name="run-as-notebook" /> ##

 The Quantum Katas are now available as Jupyter Notebooks!
-See [index.ipynb](https://mybinder.org/v2/gh/Microsoft/QuantumKatas/master?filepath=index.ipynb) for the list of all Kata Notebooks and tutorials and instructions on running them online.
+See [index.ipynb](https://mybinder.org/v2/gh/Microsoft/QuantumKatas/master?filepath=index.ipynb) for the list of all Kata and tutorial Notebooks and for instructions on running them online.

 ## Running the Katas locally <a name="kata-locally" /> ##